Skip to content

 This is the reputational damage that hasty implementation inflicts.
 Every worker forced to clean up after a half-capable system becomes a vector for justified skepticism.
 Every customer who demands a human after a bad AI interaction learns to distrust automation.
 The backlash is against the way incumbents are managing the transition: promising cost savings, delivering chaos, and leaving workers and customers to absorb the friction.

 AI's reputation as a solution is being burned by implementations designed to cut labor costs before the technology could actually replace the labor.
-The damage is not to any single company.
-It's to the entire category.
+As the result the damage spreads to the entire category.

 The pattern is consistent: where AI deployment works, it eliminates implementation labor.
-The failures show the system straining.
-The successes show the collapse accelerating.
+The failures show the system straining and the successes show the collapse accelerating.
 Both point to the same outcome.

 The explicit calls for "slowdown", framed as safety concerns, converge with economic reality.
 ROI isn't there for most pilots.
 But where it is, the value destroyed is the value that used to justify the enterprise software industry.